-If you’re not billing your hours, then why are you even working?
+Why are you even working if you’re not billing your hours?
 Until you know how many hours a week you work, you’ll never know how much you’re actually getting paid.
 It could be five dollars an hour or five hundred.
 To learn how much your time is worth, you absolutely need to track your time.
 Fortunately for you, it doesn’t have to be painful.
-Here are five downright easy ways you can keep track of your billable hours.
+Here’s the how and why behind tracking your billable hours.

-Even today with all our smart phones and tablet computers, a pen and paper can be the most efficient system.
+Even today with all our smartphones and tablet computers, pen and paper can be the most efficient system.
 A small notebook and pen are always with you and don’t run out of batteries.
-When combined with a fairly accurate timepiece, you’ve got a system that will always work.
+When combined with a reasonably accurate timepiece, you’ve got a system that will always work.
 Simply write down what you’re doing throughout the day and note whether it’s billable or non-billable.
 If you’re so inclined, you can later enter all the data into a spreadsheet for further perusal.

 Speaking of spreadsheets, these make an excellent way to track time.
 Just like a notebook, you’ll type in your starting and stopping times, along with whatever project you were working on.
 Working from a spreadsheet lets you perform calculations and figure out total billable hours right then and there.
 You can even set up different sheets for different clients.
 When a client needs an invoice, you’ll have all the information you need right there at your fingertips.

 (Note from LessAccounting: Pst, check out our time tracking application.
-It’s a time tracking app brought to you by the guys at LessEverything with those simple “Start” and “Stop” buttons that Carly mentions.
+It’s a time tracking app brought to you by the guys at LessEverything with those simple “Start” and “Stop” buttons.
 You even get a free account with every paid LessAccounting account, and the 2 integrate seamlessly so you can create invoices from your timesheets!)